-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones (2) Record sound.
-(3) Camera lights On: One or more cameras are in use.
-(4) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 22 .
+Component Description (1) Internal microphones Record sound.
+(2) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 21 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 42 .
+For more information, see Using Windows Hello (select products only) on page 40 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
+(3) Camera light On: One or more cameras are in use.
+(4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANS).